ChristinWhite/iosWorkflows/1password.md

 ### Search 1Password for...?
 If Empty Search for Domain

 This bookmarklet combines the prior two.
-I don't usually leave 1Password item names as just the domain names but I figured having it doesn't hurt to have this as a backup option.
+I don't usually leave 1Password item names as just the domain names but it could be useful to have the domain feature built into a single bookmarklet.

 ```javascript
 var search = window.prompt('Search%201Password%20for...');